SpoonLabs/coming/README.md

 ### Mode Code Features

-Coming has an option to compute the features associated to the code changed by a commit.
+Coming can be used to compute features associated to the code changed by a commit.
 This functionality can be used with the argument `-mode features`.
 Coming writes in the folder specified in the `-output` a JSON file for each commit.

+See [Automated Classification of Overfitting Patches with Statically Extracted Code Features](http://arxiv.org/pdf/1910.12057) (He Ye, Jian Gu, Matias Martinez, Thomas Durieux and Martin Monperrus), In IEEE Transactions on Software Engineering, 2021.

 ## Input Types